thepirat000/Audit.NET/src/Audit.Mvc/README.md

 - **SerializeActionParameters**: Boolean to indicate whether the action arguments should be pre-serialized to the audit event.
 Default is false.

 To configure the output persistence mechanism please see [Event Output Configuration](https://github.com/thepirat000/Audit.NET/blob/master/README.md#data-providers).

-## Output

-Audit.Mvc output includes:

-- Execution time and duration
-- Environment information such as user, machine, domain and locale.
-- Authenticated username
-- Client IP address
-- Form Variables, Action Parameters
-- Http Headers
-- View Model, View Model State Errors
-- Exceptions
-- Comments and Custom Fields provided

-With this information, you can not just know who did the operation, but also measure performance, observe exceptions thrown or get statistics about usage of your application.

 ## Output details